apereo/cas/docs/cas-server-documentation/installation/Password-Management.md

 ## LDAP

-The updated password may be stored inside an LDAP server.
+The account password and security questions may be stored inside an LDAP server.

 LDAP support is enabled by including the following dependencies in the WAR overlay: